 - Designed to prepare students with the skills and knowledge necessary for direct entry into the workplace, for admission to apprenticeship programs and other training programs offered in the community.

-Promotes the importance of life-long learning.
+Promote the importance of life-long learning.

 Community Participation Courses